-The Board of Directors has proposed cash dividend distribution of QR 0.04 per share for the year ended 31 December 2020 (2019: QR 0.07 per share).
-The proposed final dividend for the year ended 31 December 2020 will be submitted for formal approval at the Annual General Meeting.

-On 11 March 2020, the shareholders approved to distribute cash dividends of QR 879 million (2019: QR 1,005 million).
+The Board of Directors has proposed cash dividend distribution of QR 0.04 per share for the year ended 31 December 2020 (2019: QR 0.07 per share.
+The proposed final dividend for the year ended 31 December 2020 will be submitted for formal approval at the Annual General On 11 March 2020, the shareholders approved to distribute cash dividends of QR 879 million (2019: OR 1,005 million)

-11. BASIC AND DILUTED EARNINGS PER SHARE

-Basic and diluted earnings per share (EPS) are calculated by dividing the profit for the year attributable to equity holders of the parent by weighted average number of shares outstanding during the year.
+11. BASIC AND DILUTED EARNINGS PER SHARE Basic and diluted earnings per share (EPS) are calculated by dividing the profit for the year attributable to equity holders of the parent by weighted average number of shares outstanding during the year.

-The following reflects the income and share data used in basic and diluted earnings per share computation:
+The following reflects the income and share data used in basic and diluted earnings per share computation: 2020 2019 (Restated)

-2020 2019 (Restated) Profit attributable to the equity holders for the year 532,213 2,076,120 Weighted average number of shares outstanding during the year (in thousands) 12,563,175 12,563,175 Basic and diluted earnings per share (expressed in QR per share) 0.042 0.165
+532,213 Profit attributable to the equity holders for the year 2,076,120 Weighted average number of shares outstanding during the year (in thousands) 12.563.175 12,563,175 Basic and diluted earnings per share (expressed in QR per share) 0.165 0.042 each of these risks which are summarised below:

 The figures for basic and diluted earnings per share are the same, as the Company has not issued any instruments that would impact the earnings per share when exercised.
+12. FINANCIAL RISK MANAGEMENT which arise directly from its operations.
+The main risks arising from the Company's financial instruments are interest rate risk, credit risk, liquidity risk and foreign currency risk.
+The management reviews and agrees policies for managing